 {} Derbyshire

 All the photographs on this page were taken by me, except where indicated.
 I'm South Yorkshire in my roots and in my speech.
-South Yorkshire is the county where I live, but the Derbyshire border is not far away.
-Derbyshire has a strong hold on me, as it does for many Sheffield people.
+South Yorkshire is the county where I live but the Derbyshire border is not far away.
+Derbyshire has a strong hold on me, as on so many Sheffield people.

 1